F483/picopayments/docs/api.md

 # mph_connections

-Audit hubs liquidity to determan if a transfer is likely to succeed.
+Audit hub's liquidity to determine if a transfer is likely to succeed.

 Each entry is signed by the hub to prove it controls the keypair.